Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 - It’s affordable.
 You won’t have to spend a lot to have a good time in Dundee.
-Even the hotel rooms are really affordable so it’s perfect if you’re trying to save those pennies.
+Even the hotel rooms are affordable.

 - It’s compact.
 That means you can pretty much walk anywhere.
 It’s become a running joke that whenever my sister asks where something is in Dundee it’s always “about 10 minutes away”.
 Train station?
 Shops?
 Town?
 All 10 minutes away.

 - It’s sunny!
 Grab those sunnies because Dundee has the honour of being the sunniest city in Scotland.
-I know, we’re in Scotland.
-However, it genuinely feels like it’s sunny here a LOT of the time.
-I always have my sunglasses in my handbag anyway!
+I know, we’re in Scotland, but it genuinely feels like it’s sunny here a LOT.
+I always have my sunglasses in my handbag anyway.

 What should you know about Dundee?